Dynamic Connectivity in Disk Graphs: Arbitrary radius ratio

-\subsection{Decremental Data Structure}
+\subsection{Decremental data structure}

-The structure of the decremental data structure is the same as in \cref{subsec:bounded:deletion}, recall \cref{fig:bounded:dec}.
-We again store the sets \(S_1(A)\) and \(S_2(A)\) together with a \RDS for each region \(A\).
-The set \(B\) for the \RDS is again \(S_1(A)\) and the set \(P\) is \(S_2(A)\).
-Furthermore, we store the graph \(H\) defined by \(S_1(A)\) and \(S_2(A)\) in a Holm et al.\ data structure \(\mathcal{H}\).
+The approach for the decremental structure is the same as in \cref{subsec:bounded:deletion}, see \cref{fig:bounded:dec}.
+We again store for each region $A \in \mathcal{A}$ the sets $S_1(A)$ and $S_2(A)$ together with an associated \RDS.
+The set $B$ for the \RDS is again $S_1(A)$, and the set $R$ is $S_2(A)$.
+Furthermore, we store the graph proxy graph $H$ in an HLT-structure $\mathcal{H}$.

-Both queries and deletions work exactly as in \cref{subsec:bounded:deletion}, however we repeat them here for completeness.
-Queries are performed on \(\mathcal{H}\).
-On the deletion of a site \(s\), we first remove all edges incident to \(s\) from \(\mathcal{H}\).
-Then the site is removed from all sets \(S_1(A)\) containing it, as well as the associated \RDS.
-The sites \(U\) reported as revealed by the \RDS are then removed from the matching \(S_2(A)\) and the edges \(\{u,A\}\) for \(u\in U \setminus S_1(A)\) are removed from \(\mathcal{H}\).
-Finally the site \(s\) is removed from all sets \(S_2(A)\) and the matching \RDS.
+Both queries and deletions work exactly as in \cref{subsec:bounded:deletion}, but we repeat them here for completeness.
+Queries are performed directly to $\mathcal{H}$.
+To delete of a site $s$ from $S$, we first remove all edges incident to $s$ from $\mathcal{H}$.
+Then, $s$ is removed from all the sets $S_1(A)$ containing it, as well as from the associated \RDS{}s.
+The sites $U$ reported as revealed by the \RDS are then removed from the corresponding sets $S_2(A)$, and the edges $uA$, for $u\in U \setminus S_1(A)$, are removed from $\mathcal{H}$.
+Finally, the site $s$ is removed from all the sets $S_2(A)$ and all corresponding \RDS{}s.

-\begin{lemma} The data structure described above can be preprocessed in \(O(n\log^6 n \lambda_6(\log n))\) time. \end{lemma} \begin{proof} To find the regions \(\mathcal{A}\) we first compute the extended compressed quadtree \(\Q\).
-This can be done by adding \(O(n)\) virtual sites to our site set, similar to a construction of Har-Peled~\cite{har-peled_geometric_2011}.
-For each site \(s\in S\) and each cell \(\sigma \in N(s)\) we add two virtual sites.
-The virtual sites are added at the center of two of the cells one level below \(\sigma\) that are contained in \(\sigma\), see \cref{fig:neighborhoodlevels} for an illustration.
-Now, all cells in \(N(s)\) have at least two children in the non-compressed quadtree and thus the cells are also present in the compressed quadtree.
-When having \(\Q\) at hand, we can, with additional \(O(n)\), time find the heavy paths by \Cref{lem:heavypath:constr}.\ of \cref{lem:heavypath}, and the binary search trees on the heavy paths by standard techniques.
-This gives us the set of regions \(\mathcal{A}\).